owen-cromly/Automated_Download/README.md

 AutoDownloader.py should be run on a regular schedule with a valid username and password as command-line arguments

 DownloadManager.py can be imported and used to maintain areas of interest

+# Bugs/Issues

+modify_area() does not currently allow constraints to be removed